 |0 to $18,200||Nil|

 |$18,201 to $37,000||19c for each $1 over $18,200|

 |$37,001 to $90,000||$3,572 plus 32.5c for each $1 over $37,000|

 |$90,001 to $180,000||$20,797 plus 37c for each $1 over $90,000|

 |$180,001 and over||$54,097 plus 45c for each $1 over $180,000|

-The above tables do not include Medicare Levy or the effect of any Low Income Tax Offset (“LITO”).
+The above tables do not include Medicare Levy or the effect of the Low Income Tax Offset (“LITO”) or LMITO.
 Medicare Levy is applied on a progressive basis if eligible private health insurance cover is not maintained.
 There are low income and other full or partial Medicare exemptions available.
 A Medicare Levy Surcharge may also be applicable.
 A proposed increase in the basic medicare levy has been abandoned – see notes below.